MeltanoLabs/Meta/README.md

 Each repository has a GitHub team with the same name e.g. tap-x where community members can be added.
 The GitHub team is a child of the generic Singer Taps/Targets team.
 The team is then assigned to the repository with "maintain" permissions.
-If a maintainer chooses to pass their maintenance resposibilies to another person, they are simply removed from the GitHub team to revoke privileges.
+If a maintainer chooses to pass their maintenance responsibilities to another person, they are simply removed from the GitHub team to revoke privileges.

 ### Finding Maintainers

-The initial approach will be to ask for volunteers within the MeltanoLabs community to take ownership of a respository as maintainer but we know that for some less frequently used connectors there might not be enough volunteers.
+The initial approach will be to ask for volunteers within the MeltanoLabs community to take ownership of a repository as maintainer but we know that for some less frequently used connectors there might not be enough volunteers.

 In this case we will do the following:
 1. Whenever we receive a PR or Issue for a connector that has no maintainers, we announce this to the contributor.